 These shows are for anyone.
 Many other people may choose to attend a relaxed performance, either as an access requirement or because they like the inclusive environment.

 A Relaxed Environment is created for audiences who have various access needs that a traditional theatre environment does not accommodate.
-Before a Relaxed Environment performance, audiences will get a show-specific Visual Story that gives them all the information they need to know about the performance (content and environment warnings, description of the performance elements, costumes, performers etc). **See below for Visual Stories about our Festival venues**
+Before a Relaxed Environment performance, audiences will get a show-specific Visual Story that gives them all the information they need to know about the performance (content and sensory advisories, description of the performance elements, costumes, performers etc). *See below for Visual Stories about our Festival venues.*

 During a Relaxed Environment performance, an audience member can: